 This class is open to English language learners who are developing decoding and comprehension skills in English.
+This course is designed to be taken in conjunction with English I for Speakers of Other Languages.

 Prerequisite: Language Proficiency Assessment Committee (LPAC) Recommendation